LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Approach

 The prompt (Section \ref{sec:prompt}) containing a use case is input to the LLM, which then generates the CFG.
-Figure \ref{fig:Fig3_3_usecase_cfg} shows an example use case, with its generated CFG, corresponding test paths, and structured test cases formatted in JSON format --- all generated using GPT-4o.
+Figure \ref{fig:Fig3_3_usecase_cfg} shows an example use case, with its generated CFG, corresponding test paths, and structured test cases formatted in JSON format.
 The JSON-encoded CFG consists of \textit{nodes} and \textit{edges}.
-Conditional nodes may have two child nodes, each labeled with a textual statement corresponding to a step in the use-case scenario.
-Edges are assigned weights to indicate the execution order in the control flow.
-However, we did not use these weights, and only included them for structural consistency with conventional CFGs \cite{alrawashed2019automated}.
+Conditional nodes have at least two child nodes, each labeled with a statement corresponding to a step in the use-case scenario.
 When applicable, edges can also include \textit{conditions} extracted from the logical flow of the use case.